 For our armed forces, it’s not always easy to achieve financial security.
 Military personnel face special challenges that others don’t.
 Military life makes it difficult for spouses to pick up outside employment, and veterans may find it difficult to convince private sector employers that their military service is applicable in other job fields.

-Getting military credit counseling
+Getting military and veteran credit counseling

 - Free Credit Counseling for Veterans– Working with a credit coach can help service members and veterans pay off debt and manage personal finances.
 Free credit coaching includes advice on credit and debt management, as well as a personalized financial action plan.